 Roasted Carrot Orange Muffins

 Carrot cake, homemade stock, and lots of other ideas came to mind, but she wanted to try something a bit different.
-So one day, she decided to roast a bunch of them for lunch.
+So one day she decided to roast a few for lunch.

-Instead of eating them, she decided the next best thing would be to puree them in a food processor, add freshly squeezed orange (if you’re getting really specific, Cara-Cara) juice and make them into muffins…
+Instead of eating them, she decided the next best thing would be to puree them in a food processor, add freshly squeezed orange juice and use the puree for homemade muffins.
+They turned out great!

 Roasted Orange Carrot Muffins

-- ~10 ounces chopped & peeled carrots (about 7-8 medium sized carrots)
+- 10 ounces peeled and chopped carrots roughly 7-8 medium carrots

 - 3 tablespoons cold water